 Dividends refer to the small payments that some companies pay to the holders of their stocks.
 Dividend stocks are the stocks that pay a dividend.
 Blue chip and utility stocks often pay dividends.
 Bonds also pay dividends called “bond dividends”.
 Bond dividends are paid at a guaranteed rate or yield.

-The bid refers to the highest price which market makers are currently willing to pay to buy a security in a specific market.
+The bid refers to the highest price market makers are currently willing to pay to buy a security in a specific market.
 It is the first number in the bid/ask quote.
 It is the number that a seller could “take” with a market sell order.

-The high and low refer to the highest or lowest price point a security or index reached within a certain timeframe.
+The high and low refer to the highest or lowest price point a security or index reached within a specific timeframe.
 So the intraday high and low tell you the extremes reached during the day.
 Annual high or low are also commonly used.

 Risk tolerance refers to what level of risk is acceptable to a specific investor.
-Just as different people have varying tolerance for physical pain, different investors have a varying willingness to accept greater risks in pursuit of greater potential returns on their investments.
+Just as different people have varying tolerance for physical pain, different investors have a varying willingness to accept more significant risks in pursuit of greater potential returns on their investments.
 Risk tolerance is categorized on a spectrum from very aggressive to very conservative.

 A diverse portfolio means that the holdings in your investment portfolio comprise different companies, sectors, industries, and even global regions.
 Portfolio diversification is a core risk management strategy in investing.
 It is essentially the principle of not putting all of your investor eggs in one investment basket.